feathr-ai/feathr/docs/dev_guide/dev-guide.md

 has_children: true
 permalink: docs/dev_guide
 ---
+# Feathr Developer Guide

-This folder includes guides for Feathr Developers.
+This folder includes guides for Feathr developers.
 Users should refer to Feathr User Guide on how-to and the concepts